nhathivuong/movie-social/README.md

 2. Update client fetch requests

     Remove any hardcoded backend URLs (e.g. those pointing to Render) from the client-side fetch requests, so it uses relative paths like /user.

-3. Add a proxy
+4. Update the .env files in the backend and in the frontend

+    In ``server/.env``, add your environment variables:
+   - MONGO_URI
+   - TMDB_API_KEY
+   - JWT_SECRET

-    In the ``client/package.json``, add: ``"proxy": "http://localhost:4000"``
+    In ``client/.env``, remove the REACT_APP_BACKEND_URL value.

-    This lets your client communicate with the backend during development.
+    This ensures that your frontend can communicate with the backend correctly during development.

-4. Start the servers
+6. Start the servers

     In two separate terminals: